resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 So here:

 * the `key` is the path to and the key file itself
-* the `user_id` is the name of the user account on the remote machine that we are connecting as.
+* the `user` is the name of the user account on the remote machine that we are connecting as.
   Different operating systems have different default user accounts.
 * the `address` is the IP address of the Virtual Machine that we read off of the dashboard.